-The average salary for a Web Production Manager is $67,715 per year.
-Experience has a moderate effect on income for this job.
+A Web Production Manager earns an average salary of $64,142 per year.
 People in this job generally don't have more than 20 years' experience.
-A skill in Web Content Management is associated with high pay for this job.
+A skill in Web Design is associated with high pay for this job.

 Job Description for Web Production Manager

 A web production manager is something of a jack-of-all-trades when it comes to creating and presenting interesting content on websites, whether the sites belong to dedicated media enterprises or simply serve as virtual storefronts of businesses engaged in traditional commerce.
 These managers supervise the ongoing development of written and visual content for the web and also engage in a variety of supervisory roles to ensure the web presence they are hired to maintain is kept fresh and interesting at all times.Read More...

 Generally, web production managers supervise a great deal of created content, and this can also include copy editing and supervision of copy writing.
 The production manager may be the final person to sign-off on writing assignments and freelance pitches to the website, and will typically act as - or supervise - an ad-hoc editor who makes the final determination about whether written content is acceptable for publication.

 Web production managers also supervise art assets, including the clearing of photos and original graphics for legal use on a site.
 They may use freelance/staff art or photographers in this purpose, and will typically hand out assignments and/or have final approval on dedicated pitches, as well.
 They may also supervise any coding personnel, participate in coding, and ensure that approved web content - whether written, visual, or multimedia - adheres to the site's format in a visually pleasing way.